Regan Ware: Club career

-Regan Edward Ware (born 7 August 1994) is a New Zealand rugby sevens and rugby union player.
+International career

 He debuted for New Zealand at the 2015 Dubai Sevens tournament.
 Ware was selected for the New Zealand squad for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 Of Māori descent, Ware affiliates to the Ngāti Korokī Kahukura and Ngāti Porou iwi.

 Ware was part of the All Blacks Sevens squad that won a bronze medal at the 2022 Commonwealth Games in Birmingham.
 He competed at the Rugby World Cup Sevens in Cape Town.
 He won a silver medal after his side lost to Fiji in the gold medal final.